BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Shield: 1 point
 - Bow: 1 point

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Spear Mastery** `ACTIVE` - This model may use its throwing spears as a normal spear during the Fight phase, as long as it hasn't made a shooting attack with it in the Move or Shoot phase.
+- **Spear Mastery** `ACTIVE`

+This model may use its throwing spears as a normal spear during the Fight phase, as long as it hasn't made a shooting attack with it in the Move or Shoot phase.

 </div>